kstenerud/concise-encoding/ce-structure.md

 Array Types
 -----------

-An array represents a contiguous sequence of identically typed fixed length elements (essentially a space-optimized [list](#list)).
-The length of an array is counted in elements (which are not necessarily bytes).
+An array represents a contiguous sequence of identically typed fixed length elements (like a space-optimized [list](#list) where every element is the same type).
 The type of the array determines the size of its elements and how its contents are interpreted.

-General array form:
+In a CBE document, the array elements will all be adjacent to each other, allowing large amounts of data to be efficiently copied between the stream and your internal structures.

 ```dogma
 array = array_element*;
 ```

-There are three main array styles in Concise Encoding:

- * [Primitive array types](#primitive-array-types) represent elements of a fixed size and type.
- * [Media](#media) encapsulates other data formats with well-known media types (which can thus be automatically passed by the application to an appropriate codec).
-Elements of a media array are always bytes, regardless of the actual data the bytes represent.
- * [Custom types (binary form)](#custom-type-forms) represent custom data structures that only a custom codec designed for them will understand.
-Elements of a custom type array are always bytes, regardless of the actual data the bytes represent.

-### Primitive Array Types

-A primitive array encodes a sequence of primitive values of a fixed type and size.
-In a CBE document, the array elements will all be adjacent to each other, allowing large amounts of data to be efficiently copied between the stream and your internal structures.

 The following element types are supported in primitive arrays.
 For other types or mixed types, use a [list](#list).